Fothergilla: planting, pruning and care

 Flowering of Fothergillas: F. gardenii / F. major

-This bush also seduces with ornamental foliage that ignites in sumptuous autumn colours.
-Deciduous, foliage consists of alternate leaves 2–12 cm long, obovate to ovate or diamond-shaped, almost rounded, with dentate margins and clearly marked parallel veins.
-Depending on variety, leaves may be glossy as if coated with a wax or pubescent.
-With a corrugated appearance and often slightly velvety beneath, they somewhat resemble hazel leaves.
+This bush also charms with ornamental foliage that bursts into sumptuous autumn colours.
+Deciduous, its foliage consists of alternate leaves measuring 2 to 12 cm long, obovate to ovate or diamond-shaped, almost rounded, with dentate edges and well-marked parallel veins.
+Depending on variety, leaves may be glossy as if coated with wax or pubescent.
+With their puckered texture and sometimes slightly velvety underside, they resemble hazel leaves.

-Green or a striking electric blue lightly dusted with grey (‘Blue Shadow’) in spring, then turning dark green in summer, leaves adopt in autumn shades of fiery orange, scarlet red, cherry red (‘Red Licorice’), or copper streaked with purplish-red zones, filling garden with warm, spicy colours before falling.
+Green or a spectacular electric blue dusted with grey (‘Blue Shadow’) in spring, then turning dark green in summer, leaves take on autumn shades of fiery orange, scarlet red, cherry red (‘Red Licorice’), or copper streaked with purple-red zones, filling garden with warm, spicy colours before falling.

-Perfectly hardy, Fothergilla can withstand temperatures down to -15°C, sometimes lower, which ensures good survival across many regions.
+Perfectly hardy, Fothergilla can withstand temperatures around -15°C, sometimes lower, which ensures good resilience across regions.

 Fothergilla